MonashBioinformaticsPlatform/varistran/README.md

 y <- varistran::vst(counts, design=design)
 ```

+By default, Anscombe's variance stabilizing transformation for the negative binomial distribution is used.
+This behaves like log2 for large counts (log2 Counts-Per-Million is `cpm=T` is given).

 An appropraite dispersion is estimated with the aid of the design matrix.
 (If omitted, this defaults to a column of ones, for blind estimation of the dispersion.
-This might slightly over-estimate the dispersion.)
+This might slightly over-estimate the dispersion.
+A third possibility is to estimate the dispersion with edgeR.)

 ### Diagnostic plots